MrMendelli/yt-dlp-CLI/readme.md

 ## Use

 Simply download the [latest release](https://github.com/MrMendelli/yt-dlp-CLI/releases/latest) and extract to a desired location.
 It is not recommended to extract to a UAC-protected parent directory.
-Once yt-dlp is downloaded and extracted, run the script and follow the prompts.
+Once yt-dlp and ffmpeg are downloaded and extracted, run the script and follow the prompts.

 ## Issues

 - Even if the yt-dlp build is up-to-date, leaving the window still opens the GitHub page due to batch limitations
-- [ffmpeg](https://ffmpeg.org/) is a requirement for downloading videos as audio, a fix was implemented but there is no current implementation of checking PATH so a relative path check is used instead
+- ffmpeg is a requirement for downloading videos as audio in newer yt-dlp builds, a fix was implemented but there is no current implementation of checking PATH so a relative path check is used instead
 - Not all base features are implemented, it is undecided if more will be added.
 Requests will not be taken, but PRs will be considered
 - An unideal method needed to be used for downloading Vorbis audio, upon completion a command is run to change the extensions of downloaded Vorbis outfiles due to batch limitations
 - Only Windows support is planned at the time of this readme's submission